i-amdroid/sshfs-mount-tool/README.md

 `smt` — Mount connection
 `smt um` — Unmount connection

 If SMT run from folder which contain `stm.yml` file, this file will be used as config file.
-In other case global config file will be used.
-For using global config file from folder which contain `stm.yml` file, use global option (`-g, --global`).
+Otherwise, global config file will be used.
+For using global config file from folder which contains `stm.yml` file, use global option (`-g, --global`).

 Since v2.1, SMT supports user preferences in `~/.config/smt/config.yml` file.
 Preferences allow to customize SSHFS commands, default options, add new terminals, choose editor, default mount folder, default global option state.